Bansal0010/Johnnybravo7876/README.md

 ## ⚡ Tech Stack

-Here are a few things I've picked up along my learning journey.
+Here are a few things I've learnt in my tech journey.

 * 🐍 Python
 * 🖥 Java